How to write a science blog

 Obviously, you should not share sensitive data with language models, and you should not trust their output blindly.
 But dismissing them entirely is saying no to an indefatigable, quick and reasonably skillfull writing partner.

-When your blog is published, you should share it with your colleagues and research partners.
-You can use e-mail, our Viva Engage network, and social media platforms such as LinkedIn, ResearchGate, and Facebook.
+Once the blog is published, share it with your colleagues and research partners.
+You can use email, and social media platforms like LinkedIn, ResearchGate and Facebook.